k4r1/nas-os-tvheadend/README.md

      - The new root is stored in `/media/internal-1/rainbow/XXXXX-tvheadend/` (or similar).

      - All containers have access to `/shares/*`.
-To copy files into your container, I reccommend copying them there.
+To copy files into your container, I recommend copying them there.

      - In order to bind a directory from the host to the container, before entering use the `mount --bind` command.